Rizky-Iqbal36/GraphQL-boilerplate/README.md

 ## Description

-Graphql boilerplate to build scalable and maintainable app
+Graphql boilerplate to build testable, scalable and maintainable app

 ## Stay in touch